Imperfect detectors for adversarial tasks with applications to quantum key distribution: Introduction

 We emphasise that formally accomplishing this task is non-trivial as noticed in \cite[Section V.B.]{li_improving_2020} for the case of dark counts, and thus a rigorous analysis is needed.
 Furthermore, our framework relies solely on the intrinsic properties of the detection setup, without making any assumptions about the specific protocol in which the detection setup might be employed.
 Thus, we expect this to apply to adversarial tasks, in general.

 We describe the techniques that allow for such a rigorous analysis for the case of dark counts and detector loss in \cref{subsec:noiseChannelDarkCounts,subsec:noiseChannelLoss} respectively.
 Importantly, our results are presented in terms of experimentally measurable parameters, including the maximum dark count rate and the range of potential detector loss values.
 We also extend our analysis in \cref{subsubsec:NoiseChannelGenSetups} to a form (\cref{thm:genericNoiseChannel}) that can be applied for arbitrary imperfections.
 Finally, we detail the application of our results to the various proof techniques for QKD in \cref{sec:appToQKD}.
+The impact of our improvements for QKD security proofs is summarised in \cref{tab:imperfect-threshold-setups}.

 Memory effects are an important consideration in realistic detection setups, as all practical detectors exhibit phenomena such as dead times and afterpulsing.
 While most of our analysis assumes memoryless detectors, in \cref{sec:corrDetEAT} we sketch a proof idea for incorporating detector memory effects into a QKD security proof.
 Our approach is tailored to a specific proof technique — namely, the marginal-constrained entropy accumulation theorem (MEAT) developed in Ref.~\cite{arqand2025marginal} — and contributes an initial step toward the broader goal of incorporating detector memory effects into QKD security proofs.
 We stress that our contribution is limited to a proof sketch, and that completing the full argument remains a technically challenging and important direction for future work.
+We also note that alternate ways to address this problem within phase error estimation-based proofs has been described in Ref.~\cite{wang2025phase}.
 For clarity and accessibility, \cref{sec:corrDetEAT} is written to be self-contained and can be read independently of the rest of the paper.